windweller/offline_rl_benchmark/README.md

 2. ~~Test if FQE works out of box with Sepsis...~~
 3. Add WIS style OPE to benchmark, make it work w/ Discrete control algs in D3RLPy
 4. Add pMDP, PG to `algs` folder

+Other Needs:
+1. We need test-cases to make sure OPE is correctly implemented.